Noncommutative factorizations of higher sine functions in positive characteristic: Some background

 In other words, the map which sends $f\in F(t)$ to the column matrix $\partialn_t(f)$ (one column) is left $F(t)$-linear via $\dern_t$.
 This follows directly from (\ref{commutation}) and Leibnitz's rule.

-Here and in all the following, $(\cdot)^\top$ denotes the matrix transposition. {\em Anti-transposition} is another fundamental tool introduced in Papanikolas' work \cite{PAP}. to define it, it is practical to first introduce the {\em reverse} $(f_1,\ldots,f_s)^{\text{R}}$ of a row sequence $(f_1,\ldots,f_s)$ of objects.
+Here and in all the following, $(\cdot)^\top$ denotes the matrix transposition. {\em Anti-transposition} is another fundamental tool considered in Papanikolas' work \cite{PAP}. to define it, it is practical to first introduce the {\em reverse} $(f_1,\ldots,f_s)^{\text{R}}$ of a row sequence $(f_1,\ldots,f_s)$ of objects.
 This is just the row sequence $(f_s,\ldots,f_1)$.
 Now, given a matrix with entries in a ring $R$,

-so that $M^j$ is the $j$-th column of $M$, the anti-transpose $M^\perp$ is defined by We get the same construction if we apply instead an analogous reverse operation on column sequences, an this on the rows as anti-transposition and transposition commute.
+so that $M^j$ is the $j$-th column of $M$ (not the $j$-th power), the anti-transpose $M^\perp$ is defined by (there are several alternative definitions of this operation on matrices).
 We also have $(M^\perp)^\perp=M$ (\footnote{In the case $s=d$ the anti-transposition is the adjunction operator for the symmetric bilinear form which associates to a couple $(f,g)$ of elements of $R^{\oplus d}$ the standard scalar product of $f$ and the reverse of $g$.}).
 Given matrices $M_1,M_2$ such that $M_1M_2$ is well defined,